Chapter 17 — Agricultural Commodities Promotion Act

 Promotional Activities

-The agriculture department promotes Minnesota farm products through marketing, trade shows, and partnerships.
+The agriculture commissioner promotes the production and marketing of Minnesota farm products through advertising, trade …

 17.1015